enkidevs/curriculum/airtable/introduction/table-relationships/airtable-linking-tables.md

 That's it, you have now linked both tables.
 Notice how a new field named `'Movies'` appears in the `'Directors'` table.
 This is due to the dual nature of linking.

-Adding data to the linked fields is done clicking on the `+` sign found in the linked field, and selecting the record you want.
+Adding data to the linked fields is done by clicking on the `+` sign found in the linked field, and selecting the record you want.

 ![selecting-data-in-linked-fields](https://img.enkipro.com/9d304af19f846ad4767aae26f36e5f5d.gif)